KrystianD/screentool/README.md

 Release `Shift` to save the screenshot to the clipboard.

 Use `Right Mouse Button` to undo last action (creating an annotation or selecting screenshot area).

+### Freezing screen

+Add `--freeze` parameter to take capture of the whole screen right after starting the tool, still allowing you to select region or window of interest.

 ## Saving screenshot